 Recently, Starbucks, McDonald’s, and Nestle have all taken a step forward into the eco-conscious sphere to the tune of critics and consumers alike, with accusations of greenwashing being hurled against their brands.

 It’s fair to say that no good deed goes unpunished.
 However, that shouldn’t prevent brands from stepping up to do what they think is right.
 To avoid much of the backlash and public scrutiny, your actions should speak louder than words.
-Get inspired by the following best practices.
+Get inspired by the following best practices and end our plastic addiction.

 Go Public with Sustainability Efforts